bbc/psammead/packages/components/psammead-navigation/README.md

 We have also added visually hidden text to let the user know which item in both regular and dropdown Navigation is the current page.
 Note the use of visually hidden text here is due to lack of support at this time for the aria-current page attribute.
 Also note the use of `role="text"` to stop text splitting in VoiceOver.

 We have added an `aria-expanded` attribute to the menu button to indicate whether the menu is collapsed or expanded.

-In the screen reader UX only the menu button and its content should be available to assistive technology, meaning the scrollable navigation will be hidden.
-To achieve this we add `aria-hidden:true` to the exposed scrollable navigation so that this is not visible to these users and also add `tabindex=-1` to the links contained within this to remove them from the tab order.

-On the other hand, when Javascript is disabled, the window object will not be defined and the `useMediaQuery` will return null so `isScrollable` will be null too, therefore the scrollable navigation will be fully available to keyboard users via the tab key and to screen reader users.

 ## Contributing